 Laciniated.
 Fully double, with rays fringed and cut at tips in carnation effect.

 Pompon.
 Globular, neat, compact flowers with flat, fluted, or quilled rays.
-Usually small, they can reach 5 in. if buds are thinned to one or two per cluster.
+Usually small, they can reach 5 inches if buds are thinned to one or two per cluster.